Bespoke Software in the Age of AI: Orchestrating Intelligence with Phonosyne

 The Role of the Orchestrator

-The challenge in building Phonosyne wasn’t generating the sounds, it was designing how the agents behave when things get vague, fail, or go off-script.
-That’s not traditional coding.
-That’s orchestration.
+The harder part of building Phonosyne wasn’t generating sound — it was designing how the agents behave when things get vague, fail, or go off-script.

-In a multi-agent system, you’re not specifying what to do step by step.
-You define the intent.
+In a multi-agent system, you define the intent, not each step.
 You assign roles.
-You set the conditions for collaboration, agents that negotiate, retry, escalate, and adapt.
-The code isn’t static, it’s dialectic, shaped by an ongoing conversation between intent and execution.
+You set the conditions for collaboration: agents that can negotiate, retry, escalate, and adapt.
+The code stays in dialogue with itself — shaped by the ongoing relationship between intent and execution.

 “Developers are increasingly defining what they want the system to achieve, leaving the how to the emergent, collaborative intelligence of the orchestrated agent teams.”